eduvpn/documentation/ADD_DAEMON_NODE.md

 **NOTE** we have some problems with automatically starting `vpn-daemon` on boot when you specify an IP address.
 The IP won't be assigned to the interface before `vpn-daemon` tries to start and thus fail to start.
 The (dirty) solution is to use `LISTEN=:41194` so it listens on ALL IPs and interfaces.
-It is VERY important then to firewall this port appropriately.
+It is important to firewall this port appropriately.
 See above where this is done.

 Copy the certificates you generated on the controller to the right place on the
 node: